ElishaMendez/ElishaMendez/README.md

 I’m especially interested in healthcare operations—workflow optimization, scheduling, inventory management, and anything that involves data analytics.

 ## What I’m Currently Working On
-I’m building my skills in SQL, Excel, Tableau, and Power BI, and learning how to use GitHub to share and track the projects I’m creating along the way.
+I’m building my skills in SQL, Excel, and Power BI, and learning how to use GitHub to share and track the projects I’m creating along the way.

 ## Portfolio Website
 [[Link here!]([https://elishamendez.github.io/Portfolio2/#work])](https://elishamendez.github.io/Portfolio2/#)